MEDFORD, N.J. (WPVI) -- In this week's edition of Shelter Me, we profile a South Jersey rescue agency fighting to save horses from the slaughterhouse!

 Scotty is a white mustang, a Mexican ranch horse.

 "We call him Delgado, but his bar name is Scotty.
 He is a sweetheart," said Supnick.
 "He wouldn't be a jumper, but he's perfectly sound to do flat work."

 Good Knight Kisses is a 3-year-old thoroughbred who was injured on the track.

 "A lot of times horses break down because they are trained too early, (and are) too young to do certain things," said Susan DiAnbrosio a Forgotten Angels volunteer.
 "And a lot of the horses find themselves in the 'kill pen' because of that."

 With a little time and patience, the former racehorse will be able to be ridden again.

 Supnick thinks she'll make the perfect trail horse.

-If you are interested in adopting any of these animals, here's the link to the Horse and Goat Yoga Farm's website.
+If you are interested in sponsoring or adopting any of these animals, here's the link to Forgotten Angels' Facebook page.

 And if you'd like us to share your shelter success stories, post a picture to the FYI Philly Facebook page using #6abcshelterme and tell us where you adopted your pet and how much they mean to you.